How to Prevent Mould in Wardrobe

 The spores that combine to make mould can become a serious health hazard.
 According to the World Health Organisation, they can be responsible for mild ailments such as allergies and headaches to more serious problems such as asthma and bleeding in the lungs.

-Mould can also ruin the contents of a wardrobe, causing damage to clothes, accessories, and general belongings that can be difficult to impossible to reverse.
+Mould can also have destructive effects on the contents of a wardrobe, leading to damage to clothes, accessories, and other personal belongings.
+This damage can be challenging, if not impossible, to reverse or remedy.

 What Causes Mould In Wardrobes?